This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

-Running burns more calories than most other types of exercises.
+Running burns more calories than most other types of exercise.
 As a runner, It’s important to ensure that the food you eat is either preparing your body for that burn or repairing it afterward.
 Some of the best foods for runners may come as a surprise, but incorporating them into your diet will be highly beneficial.

-Whether you’re brand new to running, or a seasoned veteran, nutrition is key.
+Whether you’re brand new to running or a seasoned veteran, nutrition is key.
 If you’re a total beginner, however, there’s more to it than just diet – you should also read these tips for new runners.

 Best Foods to Eat Before Running

 The way you eat before a run will differ depending on whether you’re doing your normal Sunday run vs. preparing for an intense race.

 Coming up on a run, especially a long run or race, eating the right foods is critical to your performance.

 What to Eat 24-48 Hours Before a Race

 You may be able to ignore this time period if you’re just a casual runner.
 Due to their competitive nature, races generally put you in a position where you work much harder than you would during a normal run.

 You’ll want to ensure you eat plenty of lean proteins and healthy fats.
 Loading up on carbs at this point won’t do much for you.

 Foods high in omega 3 fatty acids, such as wild-caught salmon & walnuts, are top choices.
 You’ll also benefit from eggs and lean cuts of red meat.